joaomiguelvieira/kNNSim/README.md

   * [Ionosphere](https://archive.ics.uci.edu/ml/datasets/ionosphere)
   * Additionally, there is source code on `./datasets/8_dataset_gen` to generate random datasets.
 This tool is, however, unnecessary since kNNSim generates random datasets natively whenever a binary file is not provided.
 * `./results/` contains some experimental results extracted from several runnings on different systems.
+* `./scripts/` contains some scripts used to process the results of the simulator.

 ## Usage